 More Indigenous communities are taking the lead in oil & gas

-A growing number of Canada’s Indigenous communities are becoming owners of oil and gas projects that can allow them to help reduce environmental impacts and earn a greater share of prosperity.
+A growing number of Canada’s Indigenous communities are becoming owners of oil and gas projects that can allow them to help reduce environmental impacts and earn a greater share of the prosperity.

 “I see so much conversation about the importance of Indigenous people sitting at the table of major projects and discussions.
-The conversation is with the major stakeholders, and that’s Indigenous people,” said Jordan Jolicoeur, president of Métis-owned Carvel Electric, during the launch of a 2021 report about Indigenous engagement in oil and gas.
+The conversation is with the major stakeholders, and that’s Indigenous people,” said Jordan Jolicoeur, president of Métis-owned Carvel Electric, during the launch of a recent report about Indigenous engagement in oil and gas.

 Indigenous communities involved in the resource sector have gained significantly more influence and benefits over the past 20 years, according to the Macdonald-Laurier Institute (MLI).